cifkao/fclip/README.md

 How To Use
 ----------
+This is a brief introduction to using `fclip`.
+You can also read [the manual](http://github.com/cifkao/fclip/wiki/Fclip-Manual).

 `fclip` doesn't store entire files, just file paths.
 The paths remain in the clipboard until they are removed.